-investments in companies with revenues from equal opportunity related themes such as obstetrics, breast cancer and childcare.
+• investments in companies with revenues from climate related themes such as solar and wind, recycling, hydrogen, electric cars and hydro.
 The exposures to the different themes will vary significantly over time.
-The list of themes is not exhaustive and new themes can be added to the portfolio if they are deemed to contribute to the sustainability objective of the Fund.
-At any given point in time, the Fund might not have exposure to all identified themes, depending on available data and investment manager discretion.
+The list of themes is not exhaustive and new themes can be added to the portfolio if they are deemed to contribute to the sustainability objective of the sub-fund ESG engagement

-ESG engagement

-the Fund seeks to influence issuers towards a more sustainable direction through engagement dialogues, either in direct dialogues or in collaborations.
+• the Sub-Fund will seek to influence issuers towards a more sustainable direction through engagement dialogues, either in direct dialogues or in collaborations.